usds/SME-QA-Website/pages/phases/certificate.md

 section: hiring-phases
 title: Certificate
 sidenav: hiring-phases
+intro: In this phase the hiring manager is given a certificate with qualified applicants who have passed through a rigorous assessment by multiple Subject-Matter-Experts (SMEs).
+roles: [Human Resources, Hiring Manager]
 ---

 <p class="usa-intro">
-  In this phase the hiring manager is given a certificate with qualified applicants who have passed through a rigorous assessment by multiple Subject-Matter-Experts (SMEs).
-The hiring manager may now choose to do additional interviews.
+  {{ page.intro }}
 </p>

 More soon.